Faculty & Staff

 - Do not promise the person confidentiality, there may be circumstances where you need to share information to get the student help.

 - Let others know your concern.
-The Office of the Dean of Student Life can be of assistance and may have other information that raises the level of concern about a student.
+The Office of the Dean of Student Life or the Director of Students Affairs at your school can be of assistance and may have other information that raises the level of concern about a student.

 When you determine that a student is in need of help that you are not equipped to provide, a referral is warranted.
 While many students seek help on their own, some students may not be familiar with the resources on campus, they may not view their problem as serious enough to warrant professional help, or they may be hesitant to take the first step.